fredhutchio/concepts_machine_learning/class2.md

 We will take a more in depth look at what makes a good dataset in class 4 when we discuss exploratory data analysis and ethics.

 Data collection and labeling is an intensive process and it can be incredibly difficult to create a comprehensive, 'good', dataset.
 In fact, while some companies might release the source code for their machine learning algorithms, the underlying data that they use is generally kept private because it is so valuable.

-### How do you train a machine?

-Training is the hallmark of a supervised learning algorithm because this is the step where a 'supervisor' essentially gives the machine the answers.
-A machine is trained by feeding it large labeled datasets (aka training or validation sets) like we just learned about above.
-The algorithm works by finding patterns in the dataset and building it's own set of rules to determine what the outcome might be based on new inputs.
-When we say large we mean that these training sets should have at a minimum tens of thousands of rows.
-The more data the better.

-Going back to our example of identifying spam emails, a user would provide an algorithm tens of thousands of emails along with whether or not that email is spam or not.
-If training is effective when given a new email the algorithm should be able to accurately predict whether or not it is spam.

-### How do you test a machine?

-**Need better info on testing**

 ### Generalization, overfitting, and underfitting